On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Introduction

-The analysis involves estimation of errors introduced by the finite difference discretization of the derivatives, by the linear interpolation to compute solutions at points where the characteristic curves intersect the computational grid and by the linearization of the coefficients.
-These coefficient functions in the two transport equations depend on both the wetting phase saturation and the component concentration.
+The analysis involves estimation of errors introduced by the finite difference discretization of the derivatives, by the linear interpolation applied to compute solutions at non-nodal points where the characteristic curves intersect the computational grid and by the linearization of the coefficients.
+The coefficient functions and the auxiliary variables in the two transport equations depend on both the wetting phase saturation and the component concentration.
 This coupling creates an additional challenge for the analysis of the multicomponent system.
-The finite difference discretization errors are estimated using multivariable Taylor Series.
+The finite difference discretization errors are estimated using multi-variable Taylor Series.
 The errors due to the linear interpolation are estimated using the Peano kernel theorem \cite{DR1982} and the errors due to quasi-linear approximation of the nonlinear coefficients are estimated using various inequalities including the Cauchy-Schwarz and generalized arithmetic mean-geometric mean (AM-GM) inequalities.
-The transport equations are tested against the error variables and some of the resulting inner products are replaced by the estimates mentioned above.
-The transport equations are then rewritten in forms that allow us to estimate the discrete $L^2$ errors in the aqueous phase saturation and the component concentration.
-Taking into account the time discretization, a discrete Gronwall type inequality is finally used to obtain the desired estimates.
+The aforementioned estimates are obtained in terms of the inner products of the relevant error variables.
+These are used to reformulate the transport equations in a way that allows us to estimate the discrete $L^2$ errors in the aqueous phase saturation and the component concentration.
+Taking into account the temporal discretization, a discrete Gr\"{o}nwall type inequality is finally used to obtain the desired estimates.

 The rest of the paper is laid out as follows.
-In \cref{sec:problem}, the governing equations for incompressible, multicomponent, immiscible two-phase flow of fluids through porous media.
+In \cref{sec:problem}, we discuss the governing equations for incompressible, multicomponent, immiscible two-phase flow of fluids through porous media.
 In \cref{sec:method}, we present the numerical method: the computational grids, the non-traditional discontinuous finite element method, the MMOC based finite difference scheme for the transport equations and the computational algorithm.
-In \cref{sec:analysis}, we present the convergence analysis of the method and the error estimates obtained.
+In \cref{sec:analysis}, we present the convergence analysis of the method and the relevant error estimates.
 We present the numerical results and compare them with the theoretical error estimates in \cref{sec:results}.
 Finally \cref{sec:conclusions} contains concluding remarks.